Iain Murray, 10th Duke of Atholl: Background and education

 Murray was the only surviving child of Lieutenant-Colonel George Anthony Murray, who was killed in action in the Second World War, and the Honourable Angela Pearson, daughter of Weetman Pearson, 2nd Viscount Cowdray.
-He was a great-grandson of Sir George Murray, a grandson of the Right Reverend George Murray, Bishop of Rochester, son of the Right Reverend Bishop Lord George Murray, second son of John Murray, 3rd Duke of Atholl, who was the eldest son of the Scottish Jacobite Lord George Murray.
+He was a great-grandson of Sir George Murray, who was himself a grandson of the Right Reverend George Murray, Bishop of Rochester, son of the Right Reverend Bishop Lord George Murray, second son of John Murray, 3rd Duke of Atholl, who was the eldest son of the Scottish Jacobite Lord George Murray.
 Through his American great-grandfather, Brigadier General Daniel M. Frost of the Confederate States Army, he was a descendant of the Winthrop family and a distant cousin to former Secretary of State John Kerry.

 The young Murray was educated at Eton College and Christ Church, Oxford, before in 1957 succeeding James Stewart-Murray, 9th Duke of Atholl, his fourth cousin twice removed, as Duke of Atholl.
 With a height of six feet, five inches, he was one of the tallest Scottish peers, leading to the whimsical name of "Wee Iain".